-Class 2 – This class effects and entire room, wetness along the walls (12” or more), and moisture still in the structure.
+Class 2 – This class effects and the entire room, wetness along the walls (12” or more), and moisture still in the structure.

-Class 3 – Ceilings, walls, carpet and insulation are all saturated with liquid or water.
+Class 3 – Ceilings, walls, carpet, and insulation are all saturated with liquid or water.
 This is often due to water coming from overhead.

 Class 4 – Water saturates in materials with very low levels of permeation, like hardwood or stone.

 Here at SERVPRO of Northeast San Antonio, we understand that dealing with water damage is highly stressful.
 Our trained technicians are equipped with the knowledge and equipment to restore your property to its preloss conditions.
 Do not hesitate to give SERVPRO of Victoria a call if you experience any kind of water damage!

 It is the most wonderful time of the year!
 The holiday season is in full swing as we are counting down to Christmas.
 As holiday preparations are underway and make your safety a priority.
 Take a moment and review the electrical safety below to avoid any holiday mishap.

 - Inspect electrical decorations for damage before use

 Cracked or damaged sockets, loose or bare wires, and loose connections may cause a serious shock or start a fire.

 Overloaded electrical outlets and faulty wires are a common cause of holiday fires.
 Avoid overloading outlets and plug only one high-wattage into each outlet at a time.